Record-breaking snow in Moscow and Montreal in 2012 — a tale of two cities

-The two record-breaking snow events in Moscow (November) and Montreal (December) perfectly illustrate the pattern of warm, moist air originating in the lower latitudes being transported poleward (in this case north) ahead of a deep upper level trough of low pressure (see Powerpoint Presentation ).
+The two record-breaking snow events in Moscow, Russia (November) and Montreal, Canada (December) perfectly illustrate the pattern of warm, moist air originating in the lower latitudes being transported poleward (in this case north) ahead of a deep upper level trough of low pressure (see presentation).

 If the storm gets strong enough, the concentration of highest moisture or the atmospheric river of moisture can be thrown back into the cold air north and northwest of the upper level low, producing heavy snowfall.
 This is what happened in these two cases, resulting in record-breaking snowfall in Moscow at the end of November and a record daily amount of snow in Montreal, Canada at the end of December.

 Conceptual models of the 'atmospheric river' of moisture and moist conveyor belt are shown in slides 10–12 at the far left top and bottom, respectively.
 Notice that in the Montreal case (bottom), the amount of moisture within the 'atmospheric river' was higher and further into the cold season than the November case in Moscow.
 This may, at least partly, explain why the Montreal case produced more snow than the Moscow event.